lsonnino/programming-languages-benchmark/README.md

 ## How it works
 First, the benchmark compile the codes that require compiling.
 Those who doesn't are just copied into the ```build``` folder.
-Then it lanches one by one each script/executable.
+Then it launches one by one each script/executable.